-Default apps in Windows refer to the programs or applications that are configured to open and handle specific file types on your computer automatically.
+Default apps on Windows refer to the programs or applications that are configured to open and handle specific file types on your computer automatically.
 For example, when you open a document with a .docx extension, it will automatically open in Microsoft Word.

 Similarly, a saved document with a .pdf extension will be opened using Adobe Reader.
 You can also set a default web browser, such as Microsoft Edge or Google Chrome, to handle web links and web-related tasks.
 These default app settings streamline the user experience and make it more convenient to open files and perform various tasks on your computer.